NervosEducationHub/EducationHubArticles/What_is_Proposer_Builder_Separation _in_Ethereum_(explainCKBot)/index.md

 * **Proposers (Validators):** Responsible for *selecting* a pre-built block to finalize on-chain.
 They present the network with the chosen block’s header, ensuring it becomes part of the canonical chain.
 * **Builders:** Specialist entities that *construct* candidate blocks from a pool of available transactions.
 Builders optimize for maximum value—factoring in fees, MEV, and possibly compliance or censorship resistance—and then offer these fully assembled block proposals, along with a bid, to proposers.

-Under PBS, validators no longer need to delve into complex MEV extraction techniques.
+Under PBS, validators no longer need to be concerned with complex MEV extraction techniques.
 Instead, they can simply choose from among multiple builder-supplied blocks the one that is most profitable, beneficial, or meets certain policy criteria.
 A competitive marketplace of builders emerges, each striving to offer proposers the most attractive deals.

 ### Achieving Separation